Crime Reduction Grants

 About the Crime Reduction Grants

-The New Mexico Sentencing Commission periodically accepts applications for crime reduction grant funding.
+The New Mexico Sentencing Commission periodically accepts applications for crime reduction grants through the Crime Reduction Grant Act (Section 31-28-1 NMSA 1978, et seq.).
 Grant projects may be for any of the following 12 purposes:

 1. Develop, expand and improve evidence-based treatment and supervision alternatives to incarceration